 2. EACH boat must also have a designated person to record and notify the other boats of scoretracker updates.
-At the meeting, we will create a group text with a member of each boat.
-When a scoreable bass is caught, you will weigh (or measure the fish), write it on your scoresheet and then notify the group text of the size of the scoreable bass AND your current team total.
+We will create a group text with a member of each boat.
+When a scorable bass is caught, you will measure the fish, write it on your scoresheet and then notify the group text of the weight of the scoreable bass AND your current team total.

-For example: Charlie and Robert catch their 3rd bass and its a 2.7 largemouth bass.
-One of them would record it on their team scoresheet and then send a group text saying this: Charlie/Robert 2.7 LM for 6.2 total
+For example: Charlie and Robert catch their 3rd bass and its a 2.7lb bass.
+Record it on the team scoresheet and then send a group text saying this: Charlie/Robert 2.7 LM for 6.2 total

-3. Jonathan Creek is the ONLY allowable water for this event.
-The time schedule will be as follows:
+3. Little River is the ONLY allowable water for this event.
+Time schedule:

-4. There is no "Late Penalty" to returning to the ramp.
-You can fish up to the end of the period, but a fish must be in the boat by the end of the period to count.
-Secure your lifejacket and safely head back to the meeting location.
+4. You can fish up to the end of the period, but a fish must be in the boat by the end of the period to count.
+Then immediately come back to the ramp designated area.

-6. Photos MUST be taken!
-Since this is a catch and release event, once you have scored the fish, have a picture taken of you holding your biggest bass.
+6. Since this is a catch and release event, once you have scored the fish, if it is at least a 3 pounder, please snap a photo of you holding it.
 If you upgrade, snap another picture of your newest biggest.
-James will collect the photos at the end of the event for the website.
+We will collect the photos at the end of the event for the website.